Pragya Thakur replies to EC notice, says she did not insult any 'martyr', blames media

 Sadhvi Pragya gets second EC notice for remarks on Ayodhya demolition

-The BJP candidate from Bhopal Lok Sabha constituency was issued a notice by the poll body following her statements made at a public meet in Bhopal last week, wherein she illustrated an incident involving IPS officer Karkare.
+The Bharatiya Janata Party (BJP) candidate from Bhopal Lok Sabha constituency was issued a notice by the poll body following her statements made at a public meet in Bhopal last week, wherein she illustrated an incident involving IPS officer Karkare.

 She was quoted as saying, "Maine kaha tera (Mumbai ATS chief late Hemant Karkare) sarvanash hoga.
 Theek sava mahine mein sutak lagta hai.
 Jis din main gayi thi us din iske sutak lag gaya tha.Aur theek sava mahine mein jis din atankwadiyon ne isko maara, us din uska anth hua."
 (Hemant Karkare falsely implicated me in Malegaon blasts and treated me very badly.
 I told him your entire clan will be erased.
 He died because of his karma," Sadhvi said.)